Vanss472/junior-frontend-challenges/README.md

 - Use vanilla Javascript, I repeat use vanilla Javascript.
 - Style your components using CSS, SASS or LESS...Oh and DON'T USE Bootstrap or any other CSS Framework.
 Create you own styles practices, practices, practices.
-- Don't forget to create a index.html file
+- Don't forget to create an index.html file
 - Publish your work using GitHub Pages, Heroku or Netlify.

 **REMEMBER**: Everything needs to be responsive.
 AND don't forget to use normalize.css or sanitize.css or reset.css